gongwolf/Diffusion_MNIST_Demo/readme.md

       * **Positional Encoding**: Uses sinusoidal time embeddings (like in Transformers) for a richer representation of the timestep `t`.
       * **Group Normalization**: Uses `GroupNorm` instead of `BatchNorm`, which works better with small batch sizes.

+## Acknowledgements

+This project was built for educational purposes and was heavily inspired by the clear and concise `diffusion-from-scratch` repository by LambdaLabsML.

+* **[LambdaLabsML/diffusion-from-scratch](https://github.com/LambdaLabsML/diffusion-from-scratch)**: Thank you for providing such an excellent, minimal implementation to learn from.

 ## References

 1.  \<a id="ho2020denoisingdiffusionprobabilisticmodels"\>\</a\> Ho, J., Jain, A., & Abbeel, P. (2020). *Denoising Diffusion Probabilistic Models*. [arXiv:2006.11239](https://arxiv.org/abs/2006.11239).